 Beyond the sporting aspect, Critérium du Dauphiné undertakes to support sustainable mobility.
 Cycling embodies the ecological means of transport par excellence and fits in perfectly to the Tour de France’s policy: Riding into the Future.

 The organisation's vehicle fleet is making the transition to electric mobility.
-All the vehicles that make up the fleet, 50 in total, are either plug-in hybrids.
+All the vehicles that make up the fleet, 50 in total, are plug-in hybrid.

-- Collection zones: On each stage of the race, there are collection zones available to riders for disposal of their litter.
+- Collection zones: At each stage of the race, there are collection zones available to riders for disposing of their litter.
 These zones are cleaned by the organiser’s teams.
-They vary in number depending on the length of the stage (1 to 6 zones).
-This year, there will be 36 zones for the riders.
+They vary in number depending on the length of the stage (1 to 8 zones).
+This year, there will be 32 zones for the riders.

 Commitments to promote inclusion

 - HandiCaPZéro It is the desire of A.S.O. to make race information available to the blind and people with visual impairment.
-In cooperation with HandiCaPZéro, a special edition will be produced for the 5th consecutive year.
+In cooperation with HandiCaPZéro and with the help of Antargaz, a special edition will be produced for the 6th consecutive year.
 Cycling enthusiasts will be able to take advantage of the roadbook, for free, in braille, with enlarged characters or in audio format (on CD and via download).
 On handicapzero.org, information published live from the Critérium du Dauphiné will provide the latest key news during the entire race.
-For more information, visit handicapzero.org!
+For further information, visit handicapzero.org!